-- 1. Get acquainted with the different concepts of Grammar. - 2.
-Enhance their reading and writing skills of the students. - 3.
+- 1. Have knowledge regarding with the different concepts of Grammar. - 2.
+Enhance the reading and writing skills of the students. - 3.
 Develop a practice of using idioms and phrasal verbs in everyday conversations. - 4.
 Have a cutting edge in the competitive and professional world.